What To Do If You Fell Victim to Scam or Hack Print

 Doing a malware scan with trusted antivirus software is always a good thing, but keep in mind that even if the antivirus doesn't find anything, that doesn't necessarily mean there's no malware on your device.
 The only way to be sure your computer is clean is to delete everything and do a clean installation of your OS.
 Changing your passwords on important sites, from another device, and setting up two-factor authentication (2FA), is also strongly recommended.

 All of these are first-reaction steps you can take to minimize your losses and secure your system and accounts.
-But do reach out to us.
-We can help!
+But do reach out to the Anti-Scam Team.
+They can help!

 Did you find it helpful?
 Yes No